Hey there, friends! So, let’s chat – about upper body tension. You know, neck pain, upper back pain, headaches, tooth grinding – all that nasty stuff.

 Post-tongue tie release, my exercise regime includes a lot of funny stuff.
 I have to stretch my tongue a lot to help it heal, and I’ll be doing work to help retrain my swallowing patterns once things have healed a bit more.

 But I’m also spending a lot of time focusing on the big picture.
 After all, so many modern movement habits create head and neck tension – a tongue-tie alone isn’t the whole story.
 And I want my body to work as well as possible.

 So today, I’m sharing some of the KEY STRATEGIES I’m using to help decrease the main causes of upper body tension.
-And, for you to keep, a copy of the exact same exercises I’m using right now to help my body get realigned and lose the tension.

 If you spend lots of time in front of screens (who doesn’t these days!?), there are 3 main fixes you should know about.

 Slide your chin back